 2/ Go to 'Advanced' and then click on the little pencil icon in the 'Currency' section

-3/ Select the two check-boxes as shown bellow and click on 'Save'
+3/ Select the two check-boxes as shown below and click on 'Save'

-Below articles provide guidelines on how to handle and reconcile foreign currency settlements in Xero/QuickBooks Online:
+Below articles provide guidelines on how to handle and reconcile foreign currency settlements against Amazon deposits in Xero/QuickBooks Online/Sage: